Protected disclosures - whistleblowing

 A wide definition of wrongdoings is included in the act and the safeguards provided in the legislation are extended in line with international best practice recommendations to a wide definition of 'workers' which includes in addition to employees, contractors, agency staff and trainees.

-- Clare County Council's Interim Policy and Procedure on Protected Disclosures [PDF, 169KB]
+- Clare County Council's Protected Disclosures and Policy Procedures [PDF, 200KB]

 - Protected Disclosures Act 2014